1. What is the difference between the BBA-JD Double Degree Programme and the BBA Programme and JD Programme taken separately?

 Yes.
 All/shortlisted applicants will be invited to a selection interview by a joint panel comprises of members from CUHK Business School and the Faculty of Law.

 9. Can I study the BBA-JD Double Degree Programme in part-time mode?

 No. All students admitted to the BBA-JD Double Degree Programme will be on full-time study schedule.

 10. I am a current CUHK student, does the BBA-JD Double Degree Programme accept transfer applications from other faculties/departments/programmes at CUHK?

-No. The programme does not accept transfer applications at CUHK due to the programme curriculum design.
+No. The programme does not accept major transfer applications from current CUHK students studying in other programmes due to the programme curriculum design.

 1. What qualifications will I obtain on graduation?

 On fulfilling the BBA-JD Double Degree Programme requirements and the University’s graduation requirements, students will graduate with a Bachelor of Business Administration (undergraduate degree) and a Juris Doctor (postgraduate degree) qualification.

 2. What are the career opportunities for BBA-JD graduates?

 BBA-JD graduates will have the opportunity to develop multi-fold careers, including but not limited to business consulting, commerce, finance, government, community service, law enforcement, academia, public administration, education and media.